Online time series prediction using feature adjustment: Full Results

 \end{landscape} According to Table \ref{tab:full result}, our method consistently delivers the best results when applied to iTransformer and SOFTS models under all scenarios.
 However, we see different patterns with TimesNet.
 While our approach usually ranks first with TimesNet too, it achieves second-best results in some cases.

 We suspect TimesNet itself has limitations.
 Without online adaptation, TimesNet often underperforms compared to iTransformer and SOFTS, especially in one-step predictions.
-For example, on the PEMS03 dataset with one-step prediction, TimesNet's MSE reached 0.0593, while the other two models achieved 0.0385 and 0.0387.
+For example, on PEMS03 dataset with one-step prediction, TimesNet's MSE reached 0.0593, while the other two models achieved 0.0385 and 0.0387.
 Similarly for electricity dataset with one-step prediction, TimesNet scored 0.1214 MSE versus 0.0534 and 0.0477.
 Our method performs poorly exactly under these conditions where TimesNet's original predictions are weak.
-This suggests the features TimesNet produces in such cases may lack sufficient quality for effective adaptation.
+This suggests that the features TimesNet produces in such cases may lack sufficient quality for effective adaptation.

 Additionally, DSOF significantly outperforms other methods in these challenging TimesNet scenarios.
 The reason may be that DSOF's adapter directly accesses raw input data, allowing it to link inputs and true values.
 In contrast, our method must rely solely on features extracted by the model, which might lose valuable information.
 Similarly, ADCSD adjusts outputs using the model's results, but if the outputs already miss key details, improvement becomes difficult.
-As for SOLID, this method update parameter in the final layer, they might simply be insufficient to overcome TimesNet's fundamental limitations.
+As for SOLID, this method updates parameter in the final layer of TimesNet, it might simply be insufficient to overcome TimesNet's fundamental limitations.

-\subsubsection{Results of experiments using different seeds}
+\subsection{Results of experiments using different seeds}

 Our experimental results with the iTransformer model under different random seeds are presented in Table \ref{tab:seed}.
 Across all tested random seeds (2024, 2025, 2026), our approach maintains superior forecasting accuracy compared to baseline methods. \begin{landscape}